JaredGill/PowerBi_International_Retail_Quartely_Report/README.md

 # Power BI International Quarterly Report

-This is a Power BI project developed for a medium-sized international retailer seeking to elevate its business intelligence capabilities.
+This is a practice Power BI project developed for a "medium-sized international retailer" seeking to elevate its business intelligence capabilities.
 The report focuses on delivering quarterly insights and high-level dashboards for C-suite executives, including customer segmentation, product performance, and store-level analysis.

 ---